jimratliff/GenoMac-shared/docs/shared_dev_issues.md

 #### The `report_…` functions write to `stderr` not `stdout`
 All reporting to the user should use the `report_…` family of functions at `GenoMac-shared/scripts/helpers-reporting.sh`.
 These output to `stderr`, not `stdout`.
 This allows functions to use printing to `stdout` as their method to return values to the caller without being clobbered by other reporting.
 #### `report_warning` and `report_fail` output is also regurgitated at the end of Hypervisor run
 Because the terminal output from each Hypervisor is lengthy, it’d be easy for the user to miss important warnings issued in the midst of that output.
-For this reason, `report_warning` and `report_fail` output also is sent, in plain-text form, to an alert log.[^ALERT_LOG_ENV] This log is regurgitated at the end of Hypervisor run, to make it obviously visible to the user.
+For this reason, `report_warning` and `report_fail` output also is sent, in plain-text form, to an alert log.[^ALERT_LOG_ENV] This log is regurgitated at the end of Hypervisor run,[^ALERT_LOG_DUMPED_AT_END] to make it obviously visible to the user.

 [^ALERT_LOG_ENV]: The location of the alert log is specified by the environment variable `GENOMAC_ALERT_LOG="$(mktemp "${tmpdir}/genomac_alerts.XXXXXX")"`.

+[^ALERT_LOG_DUMPED_AT_END]: This dump is commanded by `hypervisor_force_logout()`, which runs at the end of both the GenoMac-system and GenoMac-user Hypervisor processes.